Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Experimental Data

 {\bf Non-charm background}\\[1mm] Experimentally only the total hadronic cross section is available.
 Although charm-tagged rate measurements are in principle possible~\cite{CroninHennessy:2008yi} they have not been provided in publications.
 On the other hand, they would also exhibit sizable additional uncertainties related to the dependence on simulations of the decay of charmed mesons into light quark final states.
 So to obtain the charm production cross section from the data we have to subtract the non-charm background using a model based on perturbative QCD related to the production of $u$, $d$ and $s$ quarks.
 A subtle point is related to the secondary radiation of $c\bar c$ pairs off the $u$, $d$ and $s$ quarks from gluon splitting and to which extent one has to account theoretically for the interplay between real and virtual secondary $c\bar c$ radiation which involves infrared sensitive terms~\cite{Hoang:1997ca}.
 Since in this work we define the moments from primary $c\bar c$ production (see Eq.~(\ref{momentdef1})), secondary $c\bar c$ production is formally counted as non-charm background.
 Thus for the model for the non-charm background for $\sqrt{s}>2\, \overline m_c$ we employ the expression

 The second term on the RHS describes the contributions from real and virtual secondary $c\bar c$ radiation.
 The analytic expressions for $\rho^R$ and $\rho^V$ can be found in Eqs.~(2) and (6) of Ref.~\cite{Hoang:1994it}.
 We have checked that the numerical impact of real ($\rho^R$) and virtual ($\rho^V$) secondary radiation individually as well as the complete second term on the RHS of Eq.~(\ref{Rudsdef}) on the moments is negligible, see Tab.~\ref{tabneglected}.
 We use Eq.~(\ref{Rudsdef}) and fit the non-charm background including also data in the region $2~\mbox{GeV}\le E\le 3.73~\mbox{GeV}$ via the ansatz $R_{{\rm non}-c\bar c}(s) = n_{\rm ns}\,R_{uds}(s)$, where the constant $n_{\rm ns}$ represents an additional fit parameter.
+We determine $n_{\rm ns}$ from a global combined fit including many data sets, as explained below.
+This is similar in spirit to Refs.~\cite{Kuhn:2007vp}, where an analogous constant $n_-$ was determined.
+Their approach, however, differs from ours as they fitted $n_-$ separately for the two considered BES data sets~\cite{Bai:2001ct} and \cite{Ablikim:2006mb} accounting only energies below $3.73$~GeV.